-As Olmstead and Medoya (2019), among others, make clear, already it is clear that Darwinian phylogenetic conceptualization is obsolete.
+As Olmstead and Medoya (2019), among others, ought to make clear, Darwinian phylogenetic conceptualization is obsolete.
 At the very least, contemporary systematic and macroevolutionary biology would do well to reconsider its obsession with tree-thinking and resolving definitively a bifurcate 'tree of life.'
 Evolution, like a forest, evidently is more than the sum of its trees.